nathanbabcock/hypetrigger-site/README.md

 ## Placement

-Root folder must be adjacent to the `hypetrigger` private repository.
+Root folder must be adjacent to the `hypetrigger-monorepo` private repository.

-Configs and other resources are read directly from the `hypetrigger` source files.
+Configs and other resources are read directly from the `hypetrigger-monorepo` source files.

 ## Deployment